rticommunity/rticonnextdds-connector-cs/README.md

 ## Compatibility

 We use P/Invoke technology to call the native functions.
-This API works with .NET Standard 1.1, .NET Framework 3.5, .NET Core .1.0, .NET Core 2.1 and Mono.
+The library targets .NET Standard 1.1 and.NET Framework 3.5, so it's compatible with most .NET implementations like .NET Core, .NET Framework and Mono (including Xamarin).
-It's compatible with Windows, Linux, Mac OS X and Android.
+It has been tested on Windows, Linux, Mac OS and Android.

 ### Native libraries